Host Center’s website is in Hebrew.

 The low disk space cap should be sufficient for most websites but might not suffice for larger sites.
 Although there is also enough processing power for e-commerce merchants, this is undermined by the fact that the only server location is Israel, so webmasters in other parts of the world might be disappointed by the distance to their target markets.

-VPS plans provide access to Host Center’s worldwide server network, and they come with 30 GB to 100 GB disk space that should suffice for medium to large e-commerce stores.
-However, there is a trade-off, since no plan provides more than 2 CPU cores or 4 GB of RAM.
+VPS plans grant you access to Host Center’s worldwide server network, and they offer 30 GB to 100 GB of disk space, which is suitable for medium to large e-commerce stores.
+However, there is a trade-off as no plan offers more than 2 CPU cores or 4 GB of RAM.

 Pricing and Support